fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; You love chocolate. You love coffee. Put them together,…

 The South Zone yields some of the top coffees available.
 Nariño, Cauca, and Huila regions are the best known.
 You’ll find single-estate coffees from these regions.

 The Colombia cultivar hit the market in 1982.
-A disease known as coffee rust was ravaging the coffee crops.
+A disease known as coffee rust was ravaging the Colombian coffee bean crops.
 This hybrid showed resistance to the disease.

-As mentioned before, most coffee plantations in Colombia require planting, harvesting, and processing by hand.
-While this is time-consuming, it assures that only the best beans actually make it to the roaster.
+As mentioned before, most Colombian coffee plantations require planting, harvesting, and processing by hand.
+While this is time-consuming, it assures that only the best coffee beans actually make it to the roaster.

-Almost all coffee from Colombia is wet-processed.
+Almost all Colombian coffee is wet-processed.
 Water fermentation works to separate the skin and pulp from the bean.
-This method works well to enhance the bright flavor of the beans.
+This method works well to enhance the bright flavor of the coffee beans.

-This video from Discovery highlights this wet-process method.
+This video from Discovery highlights this wet-process method used for Colombian coffee.

-Ideally, the beans dry in the sun.
-Farmers usually place the beans on large trays.
+Ideally, the coffee beans dry in the sun.
+Farmers usually place the coffee beans on large trays.
 They can then move the trays under cover when it rains.

-The U.S. imports more coffee from Colombia than from any other country.
+The U.S. imports more Colombian coffee than from any other country.
 In 2019, the U.S. imported more than $1.14 billion worth of coffee from this South American country.

-The Colombian government committed to making the coffee industry sustainable.
+The government is committed to making the Colombian coffee industry sustainable.
 Their Plan 2030 includes strategies to renovate plantations.
 It also includes ways to boost income for farmers.

 So, now you’re at home with a bag of 100% Colombian coffee.
 What’s the best way to brew it?
 That depends in part on the roast.